 Milford & Mason

-We are a Straumann Platinum Approved Laboratory and are members of the International Team for Implantology (ITI)
+We are a Straumann Platinum Approved Laboratory and are members of the International Team for Implantology (ITI) and the ADI

 We offer a full planning service including Diagnostic Wax-ups, Surgical and Radiographic Stents, Jigs, Articulations, Bite Registration and Provisional Restorations.